How do I create a new student position?

 How do I hire a Student Van Driver?

-Please note that Student Van drivers are paid at the Level B rate.
+Student Van Drivers are paid at the Level B rate.
 The supervisor will need to complete and submit a temporary pay card to SEO in order for payment to be issued to the student (only a staff or faculty member may sign off on the Temp Card).
 There is a place on the temp card to enter the hiring department's index.

 Date of Requested Service: